Community Development Block Grant (CDBG) for Mitigation

 • Activity Summary: The Digital Resilience Clearinghouse will be a shared online resource for data, case studies, guidance, and funding resources.
 The target audience is local leaders, and the intention is to put information about flooding and other risks into the hands of people in a position to use it in their community.

-The resilience team is currently developing additional mitigation activities that may include creation of model ordinance language, as well as analyses and white papers to support mitigation technical assistance and planning activities.
+The resilience team is currently developing additional mitigation activities that may include the creation of model ordinance language, as well as analyses and white papers to support mitigation technical assistance and planning activities.
 Additional details will be published on this website as they are developed.

-The initial Action Plan was developed in 2019, in response to the release of the first Federal Register notice that specified the requirements for the mitigation funds on August 30, 2019.
+The initial Action Plan was developed in 2019, in response to the release of the first Federal Register notice that specified the requirements for the mitigation funds on Aug.
+30, 2019.
 Based on risk assessment data, the State Hazard Mitigation Plan, and feedback from local government and community input, the state developed its Draft Action Plan, which outlined how the money will be used.
 After a 45-day public comment period, NCORR submitted the Draft Action Plan and the required Citizen Participation Plan to HUD for approval, which was granted on March 13, 2020.

 Since the submission of the initial Action Plan, additional amendments have been made.
-HUD approved the CDBG-MIT Substantial Action Plan Amendment 1 on March 9, 2021.
+HUD approved the CDBG-MIT Substantial Action Plan Amendment 1 (PDF) on March 9, 2021.

 In January 2021, HUD allocated an additional $34.6 Million to NCORR under the Federal Register Notice.
 The plans for these additional funds were included in CDBG-MIT Substantial Action Plan Amendment 2.
-A virtual public hearing was held on June 22, 2021 as part of a public comment period.
+A virtual public hearing was held on June 22, 2021, as part of a public comment period.
 A video recording and transcriptions of the hearing can be found below.

 Public Hearing Recording